Tracy Hall, Ed. D., LMFT

 What do you hope students take away from your classes at the end of each semester?

-I hope students at the end of the semester, of course, have learned something but more importantly have walked away with a larger perspective on who they are and on life in general and that they become not only scholars but lifelong learners and that they are excited about learning.
+I hope students at the end of the semester have learned something, of course, but more importantly have walked away with a larger perspective on who they are and on life in general.
+I also hope that students stay excited about learning and become not only scholars but lifelong learners.

 What is the biggest challenge in your job?